skafos-ai/documentation/sections/faq.md

 installed the framework correctly you shouldn't see it anymore).

 ### **2. I cloned an example app and am getting some errors...**
+Run through the following series of steps to make sure you have all the necessary dependencies and are in the right place.

-- Do you have Cocoapods or Carthage installed?
+- Do you have [Cocoapods](https://cocoapods.org/) or [Carthage](https://github.com/Carthage/Carthage) installed?
-- Did you run the install command (`pod install` or `carthage install`)?
+	- If not, download and run the install command for your framework of choice (`pod install` or `carthage install`).
+Note that you only need to install one or the other.
 - Did you open your workspace (`.xcworkspace`)?
+We find it easiest to use a terminal use the `open` command.
-- Did you set your own bundle ID?
+- Did you set your own unique bundle ID?
+This can be found in the "Identity" section of "Project -> General"
 - Did you change the team and details in the "Signing" section of "Project -> General"?
-- Did you add your Skafos environment keys in the App Delegate?
+- Did you add your Skafos environment keys in the `AppDelegate.swift` file?

 ### **3. There are errors in the console related to ATS Security Protocol...**
 Sometimes you might see errors like this: